 I started with absolutely no clue how those things can work together.
 That made the curve steeper than it should be but in the end it was absolutely no problem anymore to integrate the things and in the meantime I know where I have to look out for what to pre check if my things work together.

 But this is a rabbit hole: You have to stop yourself 😊 It is so much fun that you want to combine all the things together.
 I have so much ideas doing this and that if that and this happens.
 Once you got the system set up it is really nice to work with.
 I love it and will definitely add more and more things over the time.

 The main thing you should consider when adding so much stuff to your WiFi network is: Name your devices properly.
 Give them names.
 Otherwise you are lost.
-You will drown and the rabbit hole will suck you in.
+You will drown and the iot thing will get you and never let you go 😊.

 Alexa - Call it a day!

 Hope you enjoyed this